AguaClara/Textbook/Flocculation/Floc_Intro.rst

 The shortest synthetic polymers are similar in size to the coagulant nanoparticles and the longest synthetic polymers are similar in length to bacteria.
 These polymers could create additional connections between primary particles and coagulant nanoparticles or they could connect primary particles.
 In either case the polymers can add connections (more bonds!) that likely have some elasticity and thus there can be more than 3 bonds connecting two particles.

 Polymers undoubtedly increase the connections that bind flocs together and thus enable flocs to grow larger.
 The stronger flocs created by polymer addition may have unintended consequences in subsequent treatment steps.
 Large strong flocs are great for improved removal in plate or tube settlers.
-In sedimentation tanks with floc filters they may form sludge that is more difficult to suspend after a brief shutdown.
+In clarifiers with floc filters they may form sludge that is more difficult to suspend after a brief shutdown.
 In filters it is possible that large flocs are more rigid and fail to enter the pore spaces of the filter.
 Thus the use of polymers may require using large media size for depth filtration.
 The polymers may also form mudballs in granular filters and thus require more aggressive washing.

 Flocculation Theory
 ====================